 The safety of all our employees, customers, their employees and the public is a critical core value.
-We work continually to eliminate risk and improve safety practices, striving to achieve zero-incident safety results each day.
+We work continually to eliminate risk and improve safety practices.

 Lewis Tree adheres to a comprehensive policy and procedure manual.
 Compliance is overseen by our corporate and field safety specialists along with all operations managers in the field.